Macros | |

 Defined to enable the creation of debug code.

-If this define exists, you can assume that you're compiling a debug build.
+If this define exists, debugging information is included while compiling.
 This is used to flag whether debug code is to be included in the build and/or BURGER_ASSERT is to operate.
 Only _DEBUG or NDEBUG can exist at a time.
 Specifying both or neither is considered a fatal compile error.
 This define is not supplied by Burgerlib, it must be defined by the build project.

 #define BURGER_3DNOW |

-Define to determine if code is being built for AMD 3D Now! instruction set extensions.
+Define to determine if code is being built with AMD 3D Now! instruction set extensions.

-If this define exists, then you are creating code that runs on the AMD line of processors with 3D Now! instructions.
+If this define exists, then code is created to run on the AMD line of processors with 3D Now! instructions.

 Click here to read the 3D Now! instruction set